kavia-common/modular-micro-frontend-dashboard-113379-113388/assets/README.md

    npm run build
    ```

+## Module Federation

+- Uses **Webpack** and a custom `webpack.config.js` for all build/dev scripts.
+- Exposes the main `App` component as `assets/App` via Module Federation for remote consumption.
+- Remote entry available at: `http://localhost:3001/remoteEntry.js`
+- Shared dependencies: React and ReactDOM are enforced as singletons.

 ## Notes

+- No longer uses `react-scripts` (CRA) - all commands route through webpack and Babel.
+- Federation is accomplished with webpack's `ModuleFederationPlugin` - see `webpack.config.js`.
+- Babel (`@babel/core`, `@babel/preset-env`, `@babel/preset-react`) and Webpack loader dependencies are required for builds.
-- This is NOT a submodule; it runs and builds independently.
+- This is **not** a submodule; it runs and builds independently.
-- Federation and shared config (if any) will be set up at a later stage.

 ---